JunedConnect/project-snowflake/README.md

 - Modules and variable-driven configuration to follow the DRY principle
 - Tightly scoped IAM policies for secure access control
-- S3 buckets configured with security and redundancy in mind
+- S3 buckets configured with security and redundancy in mind:
+    - Server-side encryption with AES256 to protect data-at-rest
+    - Versioning enabled for recovery against accidental deletes or overwrites
+    - Strict public access blocking to prevent unauthorised access
+    - Cross-bucket replication to a backup bucket with intelligent tiering for redundancy
+    - Audit logging stored in a dedicated bucket for traceability
+    - Daily inventory reports for visibility into stored objects and compliance

 <br>